IceTrooper/experience/README.md

 - Small robot - faster, but dealing less damage with short delay
 - Worm - spawned on walls, big damage, more health, focused on player (not towers)

+More guns! and Power Up system.
+Towers would be generating power ups (infinite ammo, laser gun, etc.)

 More shader/effect/particles:
 - Bullet shader
 - TV hologram shader